Harshal0902/HackUNT2022/README.md

 - AssemblyAI: For the speech to text
 - Hedera: For smart contract
 - Tailwind CSS: For the styling
+  -HuggingFace T5: For machine learning (question generation)

 ## 💼 RESPEC Challenge

-For this year's RESPEC challenge, we built a website that allows users to answer some questions about the meetup which happened a few weeks ago.
-This year's challenge was to make software or a tool that either: Promotes Accountability, Encourages Caring for others or the environment or Boosts Teamwork amongst members.
+For this year's RESPEC challenge, we built a website that prompts users to answer some questions about the content of the meeting to check how attentive they are to their coworkers.
+This promotes teamwork because, in order for teams to work well together, members must be receptive to each other's ideas, perspectives, and backgrounds.
+PACT creates a safe space for coworkers to voice concerns and share their thoughts and have confidence that they're not just throwing their words into a void but rather, that their coworkers are hearing them out.
+Our app also promotes accountability because when a coworker suggests something (ie: "try to walk around the office so that you're not sitting in the same position all day long"), a note gets added to their action items/todo list automatically.
+As such, PACT encourages coworkers to look out for each other, using action items to keep each other accountable.

 ## 📚 Research